crypto-org-chain/chain-docs/docs/getting-started/croeseid-testnet.md

 ## Step 3.
 Run everything

 ::: warning CAUTION
-This page only shows the minimal setup.
+This page only shows the minimal setup for validator node.

+If you would like to build a **full node** with complete blockchain data from scratch, kindly follow this [guide](https://github.com/crypto-com/testnets/blob/main/testnet-croeseid-2/croeseid-v0.9.1-fullnode.md#running-a-fullnode-of-croeseid-testnet).

-You may want to run full nodes as sentries (see [Tendermint](https://docs.tendermint.com/master/tendermint-core/running-in-production.html)), restrict your validator connections to only connect to your full nodes, test secure storage of validator keys etc.
+Furthermore, you may want to run full nodes as sentries (see [Tendermint](https://docs.tendermint.com/master/tendermint-core/running-in-production.html)), restrict your validator connections to only connect to your full nodes, test secure storage of validator keys etc.
 :::